Codeinwp/intergeo-maps/readme.txt

 * Create directions routes from A address to B address;
 * Integrate AdSense service into your maps and earn money by displaying ads on maps.

-### Create Google map with shortcode ###
+### Create Google maps with shortcode ###

-To create new maps you just can input simple shortcode into your post, page, text widget or taxonomy description:
+To create new WordPress maps you just can input simple shortcode into your post, page, text widget or taxonomy description:

 `[intergeo]Your address[/intergeo]`

-This shortcode will be displayed as Google Map centered at specific address.
+This shortcode will be displayed as Google Maps centered at specific address.
 The shortcode could be extended with custom attributes like height, width, zoom, etc. These attributes will setup special settings for a map.

 > **Time-saving features available in the Pro version:**
 >